Yahoo Life Shopping

 The best cordless stick vacuums for 2024, tested and reviewed

-See why we named Tineco our overall pick, plus top performers from Kenmore, Shark, Dyson and more.
+See why we named Tineco our overall pick, plus find top performers from Kenmore, Shark and Dyson.

 Clunky, clumsy vacuums are a thing of the past — or at least they should be — and a sleek cordless stick vacuum could be exactly what you need to set yourself and your home free.
 You want something nimble, powerful, durable and versatile.
 Bonus points if it’s affordable, agile and easy to store.
 And wouldn't it be great if it doubled as a handheld vacuum?
 Well … look no more!